 When you look at how transactions are conducted through EDI, they generally include three parties (vendors/purchasers/logistics providers).
 The messages flow in one direction only, between two of the three parties at a time.
 In contrast, blockchain transactions are shared between all three parties at once, making information sharing is much more efficient.

-Blockchain can work in tandem with your EDI system to ensure that information throughout the supply chain is shared smoothly.
+Blockchain works in tandem with your EDI system to ensure information throughout the supply chain is shared smoothly.
 Everyone can see exactly what is taking place.
 There are no concerns that an essential piece of information has not been conveyed.
-Blockchain technology can act as a starting point for supply chain management by removing inefficiencies and vulnerabilities in the existing system.
+Blockchain technology can act as a starting point for supply chain management.
+It removes inefficiencies and vulnerabilities in the existing system.
 Each version of a permanent document can also be listed and verified.

-It also allows for traceability throughout the entire supply chain.
+Blockchain also allows for traceability throughout the entire supply chain.
 Blockchain technology gives you a comprehensive approach to multi-business transaction management.
-As blockchain becomes more widely used, EDI will be used as the transmission system to link these networks.
+EDI will be used as the transmission system to link these networks as blockchain becomes more widely used.